A Voting Membership with Concerned Citizens Co-operative

-Membership is ownership.
-Owners control the function of the organization.
+A voting membership in a cooperative is akin to ownership.
+Voting members control the function of the organization.
 As a nonprofit cooperative structure there are no CEO’s nor invested shareholders looking for a dollar return on their investments.
-Instead there are stakeholders that contribute time and resources because they believe in the capabilities of the organization to produce desired results.
+Instead there are “stakeholders” that contribute a small amount of time and resources because they believe in the capabilities of the organization to produce desired results.

 Annual membership allows a person the right to vote on the corporation bylaws and selection of the board of directors.
 Many policy decisions outside the scope of the bylaws will be discussed with member involvement.
 Newsletters and pertinent updates will be supplied to all voting members.
 Comments and feedback will be encouraged.